Imitative Membership Inference Attack

 The goal of a membership inference attack (MIA)~\cite{sp17miashokri} is to determine whether some instances were included in the training data of a given model $f_\theta$.
 In this paper, we consider the model to be a neural network classifier $f_\theta: \mathcal{X} \to \Delta^c$, where $f_\theta$ is a learned function that maps an input data sample $x \in \mathcal{X}$ to a probability distribution over $c$ classes, where $\Delta^c$ denotes the $c$-dimensional simplex.
 Given a dataset $D$, we denote by $f_\theta \gets \mathcal{T}(D)$ the process of training a model $f_\theta$, parameterized by weights $\theta$, using a training algorithm $\mathcal{T}$ on dataset $D$.

 In early literature~\cite{csf18privacy,arixv20revisiting}, membership inference is defined via a security game in which the adversary is asked to determine the membership of a single instance.
 Recent work~\cite{ndss26cpmia} refined this definition to more precisely characterize the adversary’s capabilities, particularly whether the adversary is allowed to train shadow models using query instances.
-This refinement enables a clear distinction between non-adaptive (\ie offline) and adaptive (\ie online) settings~\cite{sp22lira}, which often involve different attack strategies and yield significantly different attack performance.
-Thus, we follow~\cite{ndss26cpmia} and define membership inference through the following security game:
+Inspired by~\cite{ndss26cpmia}, we instantiate the membership inference security game to make it match the typical experimental setting of using half members and half non-members for evaluation, and define the following canonical security game: